Carlosl29/methods-f16/2016-08-27-Carlos-Lopez-First-Blog-Post.md

-layout : post
+layout: post
-title  : My First Blog
+title: My First Blog
-author : Carlos Lopez
+author: Carlos Lopez

 Note: I do apologize if my post mirrors Rachel's.
 I'm, like others from class, lost as to what the